Dratkowski/Video_Downloader/README.md

          yt-dlp_venv\Scripts\activate
 STEP 2)
-Now that your venv is active, you can install Whisper within this venv.
+Now that your venv is active, you can install yt-dlp within this venv.
 NOTE: if you close the terminal you will need to reactivate the venv.
 Make sure that you have downloaded the file "requirements.txt" and place it in your directory
       Installing dependencies:

     pip install -r requirements.txt